28ayushsharma/confusion/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Technology :

-##Educational React js minor Project
+1. React js
+2. Redux

+This project is for educational purpose.